-The same basic diet and lifestyle choices that keep you healthy and vital throughout your life are the best foundation you can build for staying healthy during this pandemic.
-We like to think in terms of what we call the Five Pillars of a healthy living: a healthy diet, restful sleep, adequate physical activity, stress management and healthy mindset, and connection and communion.
+The global pandemic we are experiencing has very acutely highlighted the importance of staying healthy and vital throughout our lives!
+The GOOD NEWS is that what is good for general health and wellbeing is also generally good for the immune system.
+The same basic diet and lifestyle choices that keep you healthy and vital throughout your life are also a great foundation you can build on to support immune resilience during this pandemic.
+We like to think of this in terms of what we call the Five Pillars of healthy living: a healthy diet, restful sleep, adequate physical activity, stress management and healthy mindset, and connection and communion.
 Read below for concise but actionable advice in each of these areas.

-Please remember that the content of this communication and future communications is intended for informational and educational purposes only and are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Please remember that the content of this communication is intended to be for informational and educational purposes only.
+It is intended to be about your general health and is not intended to refer to any specific illness or disease condition or to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition.

 We are happy to announce that we are now offering VIDEO TELEMEDICINE visits so that you can still work directly with your Care Team even if you cannot leave home.
 And these visits are now covered by most insurance plans!
 If you would like to schedule an in-person or telemedicine visit with one of our physicians please click here to send us an email or give us a call at 360-570-0401.

 The Five Pillars of a healthy living are (1) a healthy diet, (2) restful sleep, (3) adequate physical activity, (4) stress management and healthy mindset, and (5) connection and communion.
 While a thorough exploration of these pillars is far more than is possible in a single email, what follows can hopefully serve as a starting point.